Everyone has a "House Style" Brand?

-The really interesting part is when you discover that what you think your brand stands for is not what they think your brand stands for.
+The really interesting part, to me, is when you discover that what you think your brand stands for may not be what they think your brand stands for.

 For example, an excellent graphic designer and branding expert, Christine Conrad Lane, commented that one of my selling features was “No specific house style.”